samposihvola/helsinki-weather-app/README.md

 ## Todo

 - Tests with Robot Framework
-- Okay okay, maybe there could be a web UI as well?
+- Prompt location -> search latitude & longitude -> insert to url as variables
+- Web UI
-  - Weather statistics included?
+  - Weather statistics for the location
-- CI/CD??
+- CI/CD

 ## Instructions